Advanced2min read

 - Open the Manual JSON Editor

-- Click the Variables button to open the panel
+- Click the Variables button to open the variable panel

 - Click any variable to insert it at the cursor position